MaterSim/AtomisticSimulation/lectures/lec_03.md

 $$

 In short, this approach introduces a few additional variables:
-- $\mathbf{h}$ : The simulation box matrix, which evolves over time and controls both the size and shape of the box.
+- $\mathbf{h}$: The simulation box matrix, which evolves over time and controls both the size and shape of the box.
-- $Q$ : The fictitious mass associated with the barostat, controlling the rate of volume and shape changes.
+- $Q$: The fictitious mass associated with the barostat, controlling the rate of volume and shape changes.
-- $\mathbf{W}$ : The strain rate tensor, which governs how the box matrix changes over time.
+- $\mathbf{W}$: The strain rate tensor, which governs how the box matrix changes over time.

 These variables allow the Parrinello-Rahman barostat to apply pressure anisotropically, enabling the box to deform naturally while maintaining the target pressure in the system.

-Below is a pseudo code to achieve Parrinello-Rahman barostat.
+Below is a pseudocode to achieve the Parrinello-Rahman barostat.

 ```python
 import numpy as np